Bent Christensen Arensøe

 Bent Christensen Arensøe, formerly known as Bent René Christensen, (born 4 January 1967) is a Danish former professional footballer who played as a striker.

-During his active career he earned the nickname "Turbo" for his velocity.
-He played in a string of clubs, most notably Danish club Brøndby IF, where he scored a combined 116 goals in 208 games and won five Danish championships.
+During his active career he earned the nickname "Turbo" for his speed.
+He played in a string of clubs, most notably Danish club Brøndby, where he scored a combined 116 goals in 208 games and won five Danish championships.
 He played 26 games and scored eight goals for the Denmark national football team, and was a part of the Danish 1992 European Championship winning side.

 Playing career

 Club career

-Born in Copenhagen, Christensen started his career with Brønshøj BK in 1985, under manager Ebbe Skovdahl.
-He moved abroad in the same year, 17 years old, to play for Swiss club Servette FC.
+Born in Copenhagen, Christensen started his career with Brønshøj in 1985, under manager Ebbe Skovdahl.
+He moved abroad in the same year, 17 years old, to play for Swiss club Servette.
 With Servette, he won the 1985 Swiss Super League.
-He wanted away from the club, and was initially loaned out to Danish club Vejle Boldklub in 1987.
-He moved permanently to Brøndby IF, under Brøndby manager Ebbe Skovdahl, later that year.
-He was a part of the Brøndby team that won the 1988 and 1989 Danish championships.
+He wanted away from the club, and was initially loaned out to Danish club Vejle in 1987.
+He moved permanently to Brøndby, under manager Ebbe Skovdahl, later that year.
+He was a part of the team that won the 1988 and 1989 Danish championships.

 In his time for Brøndby, he was Danish league top goalscorer three times, in the 1988 season, 1990 season and 1991 season tournaments.
-He was part of the Brøndby team who, under manager Morten Olsen, reached the semi-finals of the European 1991 UEFA Cup tournament, and he was sold to German team FC Schalke 04 later that year.
+He was part of the Brøndby team who, under manager Morten Olsen, reached the semi-finals of the European 1991 UEFA Cup tournament, and he was sold to German team Schalke 04 later that year.
 The transfer deal was a race for Christensen's signature between Schalke and Eintracht Frankfurt, and was worth DEM 5 million, which made Christensen the most expensive Danish footballer at the time, with a monthly wage of DKK 400,000.
 He did not find playing success at Schalke, where he scored eight goals in 49 games, and he earned the nickname "Trabi-Bent".

 He moved to Greek club Olympiacos for the 1993 season, where he found playing success.
-In July 1994, he moved on to SD Compostela in Spain.
+In July 1994, he moved on to Compostela in Spain.
 He remained three seasons at Compostela with good success, before moving to Gençlerbirliği in Turkey in 1997.
 Christensen returned to Brøndby in March 1998, under manager Ebbe Skovdahl, and was a part of Brøndby's 1998 Danish Superliga and 1998 Danish Cup wins.
 He also took part in Brøndby's campaign in the European 1998–99 UEFA Champions League tournament.
-After the 1999–00 season, he ended his professional career, and played his last games with childhood club Brønshøj BK in 2000.
+After the 1999–00 season, he ended his professional career, and played his last games with childhood club Brønshøj in 2000.